ywamsendai/ywamsendai-docs/docs/dts/faq.md

 #### Lecture Phase

-The published Lecture Phase fee covers lectures, weekday meals & snacks, accommodation, and necessary transportation expenses during the phase.
+The published Lecture Phase fee covers registration, lectures, weekday meals & snacks, accommodation, and necessary transportation expenses during the phase.

 Personal expenses, weekend food, and airfare to and from Japan are not included in published Lecture Phase fees.